 While we always say we want to save more and spend less, these simple-sounding goals are easier said than done.
 The biggest obstacle to achieving these outcomes is often something as basic as not knowing exactly how.
-A 2014 survey by the National Foundation for Credit Counseling revealed that only about 39 percent of Americans maintained a budget.
+A 2014 survey by the National Foundation for Credit Counseling revealed that only about 39 percent1 of Americans maintained a budget.
 In addition, when asked what their primary source of help would be when it came to financial trouble, only 14 percent said they would use “a do-it-yourself tool to help me pay down my debt myself.”
 While some may assume that such tools are prohibitively expensive or complicated, there are several programs and services out there that make financial planning and spending reduction easy.

 “Only 40 percent of Americans maintain a budget.”

 There are tons of methods to keeping track of your spending habits.
 For some, a simple pen and paper spreadsheet is the most effective method.
 As technology has evolved, budgeting systems have become more creative and extremely intuitive.
 The hardest part of getting these systems to work is actually plugging in the numbers.
 One of the most acclaimed budget software tools is You Need a Budget, or YNAB.
-Forbes contributor John Wasik extolled the virtues of YNAB, calling it perhaps the best money-saving tool around.
+Forbes contributor John Wasik extolled the virtues2 of YNAB, calling it perhaps the best money-saving tool around.

 YNAB’s strategy focuses on saving for essential expenses, including liquid savings.
 Each dollar is “given a job” and put toward a necessary payment like rent, food or interest on debt.
 By showing you what necessities you need to get out of the way first, YNAB makes it easier to see how much money you really have to spend on non-essential purchases.
 It also makes incremental saving second-nature.
 YNAB isn’t the only budget software out there, being just one in a crowded field of similar options like Mint and Quicken.
 Most of these modern tools allow for constant access on your smartphone and even integration with your online banking provider for real-time balances.
 While not all of these programs are free, the small price they cost will easily be made up for in savings.